START 1-MONTH FREE TRIAL TODAY

 Can Reviv really help even if my extractions were done many years ago?

 I had four bicuspids extracted before braces.
-How does Reviv help with this specific type of extraction?
+Can Reviv help?

-Will Reviv fill the gaps where my teeth were extracted?
+Will Reviv re-open the gaps where my teeth were extracted?

 I've experienced health issues since my extractions that my dentist says are unrelated - can Reviv help with these?